 Art buyers are part of the equation for you.
 They will help fill your coffers when they do purchase.
 It’s just that you can’t count on repeat sales from them.
 So you want to court them.
 If treated right, some may become collectors because of the experience they have with you.

 Unless you are famous, expecting collectors to find you is a delirious, fatal fantasy for your career.
 The reality is you have to work hard and diligently to find and develop collectors.
-Don’t feel too sorry for yourself because every other successful business from the smallest to the largest has to constantly search for buyers.
+Don’t feel too sorry for yourself because every other successful business has to search for buyers from the smallest to the largest constantly.
 To ensure your success, you should commit to becoming an expert at finding and developing loyal collectors.
 Make taking the actions needed part of your daily routine.

 You can go the route of letting galleries find your collectors for you, but you still have to hunt for your galleries.
 While working exclusively with galleries is possible, it is increasingly harder for most artists to make a living strictly from gallery sales.
 In my opinion, galleries are never going out of the equation.
 There always will be a need and room for competent galleries in the art market.
 Artists who understand and embrace this should include galleries in their distribution plans.
 It makes sense on multiple levels.

-I don’t think in today’s environment, and for the foreseeable future, that artists can discount the importance of finding ways to sell their art directly to collectors.
+I don’t think in today’s environment, and for the foreseeable future, artists can discount the importance of finding ways to sell their art directly to collectors.
 Of course, you want to sell to those one-time buyers.
 However, I believe the key to a fruitful and long-lasting career for artists today is developing a solid, growing base of collectors who buy from them.

-I believe the greater the number of collectors who buy straight from an artist the less danger they have of a calamitous disruption of their art sales.
-Galleries will come and go, and social media darlings can falter or change they way they do business.
-Direct buyers help immunize you against theinevitable failure of other distribution channels.
+I believe the greater the number of collectors who buy straight from an artist, the less danger they have of a calamitous disruption of their art sales.
+Galleries will come and go, and social media darlings can falter or change the way they do business.
+Direct buyers help immunize you against the inevitable failure of other distribution channels.